Study Abroad Blog

 Subject knowledge expectations align with standard high school curricula.
 Students should have completed or be currently studying mathematics up to algebra II, geometry, and basic statistics.
 English proficiency requirements include strong reading comprehension, grammar, and writing skills.

 Recommended coursework includes four years of English, three years of mathematics, three years of science, and three years of social studies.
-However, students lacking some coursework can still register and take the exam if they feel confident about their preparation.
+However, students lacking some coursework can still register and take the exam if they feel confident about their preparation level.

 Timeline and Frequency Guidelines

-Optimal timing strategies suggest taking the SAT for the first time during the spring of 11th grade or the fall of 12th grade.
+Optimal timing strategies suggest taking the SAT for the first time during the spring of Class 11 or the fall of Class 12.
 Early testing provides opportunities for retakes if scores don't meet expectations, while late testing might limit college application timelines.

 Special Accommodations Process